for "Take5" on CIUT 89.5 FM

 - Jan.
 26th: "Pigeons and Doves"

-Upon hearing the song, "Pigeon Condo" co-creator Luis Jacob wrote: "Your lyrics very much share in the spirit of Pigeon Condo and in the idea of exploring the potential for
+Upon hearing the song, "Pigeon Condo" co-creator Luis Jacob wrote: "Your lyrics very much share in the spirit of Pigeon Condo and in the idea of exploring the potential fora different society."

 - Jan.
 19th: "The Thistles"